awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-understanding-bucket-permissions.md

 + **Read and write access** – The following options control full read and write access to a bucket and its objects\.
 Use these options with the AWS Command Line Interface \(AWS CLI\), AWS APIs, and AWS SDKs\.
   + **Access keys** – Use access keys to grant access to applications or plugins\.
 For more information, see [Access keys](#bucket-access-keys) later in this guide\.
   + **Resource access** – Use resource access to grant access to a Lightsail instance\.
 For more information, see [Resource access](#bucket-resource-access) later in this guide\.
++ **Amazon Simple Storage Service block public access** – Use the Amazon Simple Storage Service \(Amazon S3\) account\-level block public access feature to centrally limit public access to buckets in Amazon S3 and in Lightsail\.
+Block public access can make all Amazon S3 and Lightsail buckets private regardless of the individual bucket and object permissions that might have been configured\.
+For more information, see [Amazon S3 block public access](#s3-block-public-access) later in this guide\.

 For more information about buckets, see [Object storage in Amazon Lightsail](buckets-in-amazon-lightsail.md)\.
 For more information about security best practices, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md)\.